mullinswebworx/guitar-ipsum/README.md

 - brand= followed by a brand of guitar.
 This limits your guitars generated to only that brand.
   Your options are: Gibson, Fender, Ibanez, Schecter, Jackson.
 The default is all brands.

-All request options can be combined for a variety of generated guitars.
+These two request options can also be combined.